p10rahulm/academic-paper-writing/README.md

-## If your paper is rejected
+## Rejections

 First things first, don't read this section after your paper is rejected.
 Read it now while writing the paper so that you know you've kept with the rules and followed best practices.
 Reference: [Manuscript Rejection - Causes and Remedies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3035881/pdf/JYPharm-2-3.pdf) and [Reasons I rejected your article](https://www.elsevier.com/connect/8-reasons-i-rejected-your-article)

-Most often the reasons for rejection could be:
+What you should do:
+- The paper has to be correct.
+This is assessed by the scientific editor/other reviewers.
+- The paper has to contain something new - some novel idea.
+But there must be something in the paper that has never been published before - unless it is a review paper.
+- Choose a question that is open and interesting to write your paper on.
+- Follow the style guidelines.
+You should be able to get template files which are pre-written files which have parts which you can fill out.

+What you shoudn't do:
 - It doesn't fall in the aims and scope of the journal
 - It is not a full study, or it is a small extension to a previous study, often from the same group.
 - It is boring or incomprehensable.
 Lack of interpreteability is a major concern.
-- Inappropriate or incomplete statistics.
-Wrongness of certain results.
-Technical rejects based on lacking key elements, or incomplete references.
+- Technical rejects based on lacking key elements, or incomplete references.
-- Inappropriateness for the journal
 - Inappropriate packaging - difference between title/abstract and results/conclusions
 - Journals popularity and priorities in terms of better articles